NCBI-Hackathons/Ultrafast_Mapping_CSHL/README.md

 # UltraFast Expressed Variant Calling

 The current tools for identification of expressed variants are either slow or involve several software dependencies which are difficult to install.
-In addition, they either generate several intermediate files or using significant amounts of RAM which is not high throughput if you are trying to deal with large datasets.
+In addition, they either generate several intermediate files or use significant amounts of RAM which is not highthroughput if you are trying to analyze large datasets.

-Our pipeline identifies expressed variants from public databases such as NCBI SRA as well as user’s own Next Generation Sequence data using one of several RNA aligners and quantification tools.
+Our pipeline identifies expressed variants from public databases such as NCBI SRA as well as user’s own RNA-Seq data using one of several RNA aligners and quantification tools.

 ## Installation